Hey fellow wives and moms! Do you ever stop and think “I’m not fun anymore?” ME TOO. Let’s talk about what to do about it!

 My husband loves playing games but half the time I feel like I don’t have enough brain power left by the end of the day to enjoy one and we end up watching a show instead.

-Basically, a lot of times I don’t feel fun anymore.
+Basically, a lot of times I don’t feel like a fun wife anymore.

 Now, I know I’m not the only person to ever feel this way, so I reached out to some fellow wives, asking them what they do when they don’t feel fun anymore.